 If you want to display the icon used in the SystemWeaver metadata in the graph nodes, you can use ObjIcons to do that in the Options tag declared directly below the Graph tag.

 We hope that you are pleased with this course and feel ready to configure graphs.
-You can extend your knowledge by practicing the numerous scripting options described in the SystemWeaver Script Language Reference section in the Help.
+You can extend your knowledge by practicing the numerous scripting options described in the SystemWeaver Script Language Reference section in the Help or by browsing our how-to articles on the Support Portal.